ahmed-1445/coffida-server/README.md

 ## App Features

-List of features that the app have implemented:
+List of features implemented:

 - Ability to create/register an account, login and logout.
-- Ability to view and edit their account details based of the saved values. i.e. Change Full Name & Password.
+- Ability to view & edit the logged in account details based of the saved values. i.e. Change Full Name & Password.
-- Ability to view all Location information and Review details of a selected location.
+- Ability to view all Location information & Review details of a selected location.
-- Ability to favourite and unfavourite a Location.
+- Ability to favourite & unfavourite a Location.
-- Ability to create individual reviews and persmissions to edit, view/add/delete a photo, like/unlike and delete the review.
+- Ability to create individual reviews and permissions to edit, view/add/delete a photo, like/unlike & delete the review.
 - Ability to search for a location.
 - Ability to easily view various ratings with the implementation of 'AirBnbRating' star rating method. i.e. Location & Review ratings.

-## How to run
+## How to Run

 1. Clone the repo, run 'npm install' to install the dependencies.
 2. Create your .env file with your DB config details.
 3. Create a directory called 'storage', within the storage directory, create a directory called 'photos'.
 4. Run the server with 'npm start'.
+5. Go into the newApp directory and run 'npx install' to install the required dependencies.
+6. To run the application use 'npx react-native run-android'.

+Enjoy!